ruaraya/ComIT-NodeJS/git.md

   > On branch master
   > Changes not staged for commit:
-  	(use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+  	(use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)

   	modified:   index.html